-Zahra is a certified Collaborative Family Lawyer and she currently sits on the Board of Ontario Federation of Collaborative Lawyers and York Collaborative Practice.
+Zahra is a Collaborative Family Lawyer and she currently sits on the Board of Ontario Federation of Collaborative Lawyers and York Collaborative Practice.

 “I recognize that each family is unique.
 Having lived on three continents and in five different countries, I have developed strong cultural competency and am adept at representing individuals of all backgrounds.
 I work hard to develop an approach that is customized for each client’s individual needs.”